Joecstarr/thesis/sections/background/foundations_of_tangles.md

 development of the concept of equality of tangles follows closely to that of knots.
 From @subsubsec-deftangles, we have definitions for tangles in the context of knot diagrams and three-dimensional embeddings of knots.
-This tells us that the concepts of equality developed in @subsec-knot_equivalence namely ambient isotopy and Reidemeister moves will apply in the tangle case with two key differences.
+This tells us that the concepts of equality developed in @subsec-knot_equivalence, namely ambient isotopy and Reidemeister moves, will apply in the tangle case with two key differences.

 The first difference in tangles when compared to knots is that we restrict